Foster has accepted the position as city manager of the affluent Orange County city.

 "And Rod emerged as the clear, unanimous choice of the full City Council," Casey said.

 Casey said Foster was the only candidate who requested a complete tour of the city.
-He mined information from the city's website and closely monitored council meetings to stay attuned to the city's goings-on.

 "I personally found that impressive," said Casey, who been Laguna Niguel's city manager since its incorporation in December 1989.
 "I think he did his homework very well."